huggingface/huggingface_hub/docs/source/guides/upload.md

 Now that we saw the technical aspects you must consider when structuring your repository, let's see some practical tips to make your upload process as smooth as possible.

-- **Start small**: We recommend to start with a small amount of data to test your upload script.
+- **Start small**: We recommend starting with a small amount of data to test your upload script.
 It's easier to iterate on a script when failing takes only a small amount of time.
 - **Expect failures**: Streaming large amounts of data is challenging.
-You don't know what can happen but it's always best to consider that something will fail at least once -no matter if it's due to your machine, your connection or our servers.
-For example if you plan to upload a large number of files, it's best to keep track locally of which files you already uploaded before uploading the next batch.
+You don't know what can happen, but it's always best to consider that something will fail at least once -no matter if it's due to your machine, your connection, or our servers.
+For example, if you plan to upload a large number of files, it's best to keep track locally of which files you already uploaded before uploading the next batch.
 You are ensured that an LFS file that is already committed will never be re-uploaded twice but checking it client-side can still save some time.
 - **Use `hf_transfer`**: this is a Rust-based [library](https://github.com/huggingface/hf_transfer) meant to speed-up uploads on machines with very high bandwidth.
-To use it you must install it (`pip install hf_transfer`) and enable it by setting `HF_HUB_ENABLE_HF_TRANSFER=1` as environment variable.
+To use it, you must install it (`pip install hf_transfer`) and enable it by setting `HF_HUB_ENABLE_HF_TRANSFER=1` as an environment variable.
 You can then use `huggingface_hub` normally.
 Disclaimer: this is a power user tool.
 It is tested and production-ready but lacks user-friendly features like progress bars or advanced error handling.